 - Assess, unify, and create composite or master data values and formats

-- Create test database and ETL/ELT test data
+- Create test DB and ETL/ELT test data

 - Follow business rules and data privacy laws (mask PII)

-- Design basic or advanced reports, or feed and speed other BI tools
+- Design basic or advanced reports, or feed and speed other analytic tools

 We understand that, and have been accelerating ETL tools (especially Informatica and DataStage transforms) for years.

-To accelerate third-party ETL and BI/analytic tools, as well as DB operations, use IRI's scriptable, batchable transform engine(s) alongside -- and amplify the return on your investment in -- these platforms:
+To accelerate third-party ETL and BI/analytic tools, as well as DB operations, use IRI's scriptable, batchable transform engine(s) alongside -- and amplify your ROI in -- these platforms:

 |ETL Tools||BI Tools||Analytic Tools||Databases|